wordslab-org/wordslab-notebooks/README.md

 # wordslab-notebooks

-**wordslab-notebooks** is the simplest way to set up a GPU-accelerated workspace on your local PC to develop and test AI applications.
+**wordslab-notebooks** is a **one click installer** which will set up a GPU-accelerated workspace on your local PC to develop and test AI applications.

 What you need
 - a computer with a **x64 processor** (Intel or AMD) and at least 8 GB of RAM
 - a disk with at least 20 GB space free (50 GB recommended)
-- a **Nvidia GPU** if you want to train and use powerful deep learning models (RTX 3060 or higher recommended)
+- a **Nvidia GPU** if you want to train and use powerful AI models (RTX 3060 or higher recommended)
 - Windows 10 or 11 (up to date with the latest updates) or Ubuntu Linux 22.04 or 24.04
 - Windows only: administrator privileges to install the Windows Subsystem for Linux on your machine if it is not already available

 What you will get
-- a fully featured AI development environment based on **Jupyterlab notebooks** and popular tools and extensions
+- a fully featured AI development environment based on **Jupyterlab notebooks** with popular tools and extensions
-- a consistent installation of all the GPU-accelerated libraries you need to start your projects right away (see list below)
+- a consistent installation of all the GPU-accelerated Python libraries you need to start your projects right away (see list below)
 - scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
-- all that with a **one click install** contained in a single directory on your machine
+- all that contained in a single "wordslab-notebooks" directory on your machine

 Don't be deceived by the apparent simplicity of this solution: simplicity is the main feature of the product!
-It is the result of **many iterations over 4 years** to converge to this light and seamless experience.
+It is the result of **many iterations over 4 years** to converge to this lightweight and seamless experience.
+You will see over time that everything you try just works out of the box.

-WARNING: this local AI development environment is meant to be used **at home, on a computer not accessible from the internet**
+WARNING: this local AI development environment is meant to be used **at home, on a computer which is not accessible from the internet**
-- ease of use was prioritized for this specific context
+- ease of use was prioritized for a single user in a safe environment
 - **no access control or security measures** are implemented

 ## Windows installation instructions